 The ancient Egyptians tried to live their life to the fullest as they engaged in everything from hunting crocodiles and hippopotamuses, and playing board games like Senet and Hound & Jackals, they even made toys for children in the shapes of animals.
 There were also a lot of sports that included athletics in the early versions of teams such as swimming, earth hockey, handball, wrestling, rowing, archery, gymnastics, and many water sports like water jouster which was a form of sea battle played in small boats on the Nile River.
 The noblemen and the wealthy would throw extravagant parties filled with the finest foods and beverages.
 Music and dancing also were found very common in ancient Egyptian culture and were considered to be art forms.

 After reading this article, you can pretty tell how the ancient Egyptian were very civilized and way ahead of their time.
-They elevated their daily life and looked for means to improve it for thousands of years.
-So you can discover more about the ancient Egyptians during your trip to Egypt, by checking our breathtaking Egypt tour packages and Nile river cruises.
+They elevated their daily life and looked for means to improve them for thousands of years.
+So you can discover more about the ancient Egyptians during your Trip to Egypt, by checking our breathtaking Egypt vacation packages and Nile river cruises.

 Private 4 Days Cairo Tour Packages for American Travelers 4 days Cairo Egypt Tour package will be the k...

 5 Days Cairo and Alexandria Tour Package For American Travelers 5 days Cairo and Alexandria tour package...

 6 Days Cairo, Luxor & Aswan Tour Package For American Travelers 6 days Cairo, Luxor & Aswan tour...